A note on the Tur\'an number of a Berge odd cycle: Lemmas

 \end{lemma}

 Note that an essentially equivalent version was obtained by F\"uredi, Kostochka and Luo \cite{fkl}.
-The proof of Lemma \ref{celeb2} relies on a lemma about bipartite graphs (hidden in the proof in \cite{gmp}).
-We also add a moreover part, that gives a small improvement over Lemma \ref{celeb2}.
+The proof of Lemma \ref{celeb2} relies on a lemma about bipartite graphs (hidden in the proof of Lemma 2 in \cite{gmp}).
 If $M$ is a matching and $ab$ is an edge in $M$, then with a slight abuse of notation we say $M(a)=b$ and $M(b)=a$.

-\begin{lemma} Let $\Gamma$ be a finite bipartite graph with parts $A$ and $B$ and let $M$ be a largest matching in $G$.
+\begin{lemma} Let $\Gamma$ be a finite bipartite graph with parts $A$ and $B$ and let $M$ be a largest matching in $\Gamma$.
 Let $B'$ denote the set of vertices in $B$ that are incident to $M$.
 Then we can partition $A$ into $A_1$ and $A_2$ and partition $B'$ into $B_1$ and $B_2$ such that for $a\in A_1$ we have $M(a)\in B_1$, and every neighbor of the vertices of $A_2$ is in $B_2$.
-Moreover, every vertex in $A_1$ has a neighbor in $B\setminus B'$.

 \end{lemma}

 Here we present a proof that is built on the same principle, but is somewhat simpler than the proof found in \cite{gmp}.
 Before that, let us recall the well-known notion of alternating paths.
 Given a bipartite graph $\Gamma$ and a matching $M$ in it, a path $P$ in $\Gamma$ is called \textit{alternating} if its first edge is not in $M$, and then it alternates between edges in $M$ and edges not in $M$, finishing with an edge not in $M$.
 It is well-known and easy to see that deleting the edges of $P$ from $M$ and replacing them with the edges of $P$ that were not in $M$, we obtain another matching, that is larger than $M$.